 “For businesses or government services, any emissions over the cap becomes a penalty,” says Adrian.
 “For example, for some provincial health authorities that can mean multiple millions of dollars.
 The incentive is now there for them to continuously optimize their buildings and undertake energy conservation projects.”

 Ontario now joins Quebec and California as part of the Western Climate Initiative (WCI), a carbon market for tradeable emission allowances much like the European Union Emissions Trading System.
 The introduction of climate change legislation in Ontario will hopefully encourage other states and provinces to introduce their own legislation and join the WCI.

-“The legislation in Ontario is more a representation of the increased uptake of carbon trade throughout North America,” says Ryan.
+“The legislation in Ontario is more a representation of the increased uptake of carbon trade throughout North America,” says Adrian.
 “It sets a great precedent for the future of renewable energy.”

 As countries around the world strive to comply with the 2015 Paris Agreement on climate action, Fēnix Energy continues to innovate and adapt its methods and delivery of thermal energy assets and geo-exchange systems to help businesses meet their energy consumption and emission targets.